 buy-to-let investor

-A guide to HMOs: HMO requirements and regulations for property investors
+A guide to HMOs: Are they a good choice for property investors?

 In recent years, buy-to-let landlords have seen a surge in tenant demand that is only expected to increase further over the coming years.
 This is down to factors including changing lifestyle preferences towards more flexible living arrangements, along with high house prices meaning people are renting for longer.

-An increase in the number of houses in multiple occupation (HMOs) has been one outcome of this growth in demand, particularly among young professionals, as they offer a more sociable and often cheaper option for tenants, while being a high-yielding asset class for landlords.
+An increase in the number of houses in multiple occupation (HMOs) has been one outcome of this growth in demand, particularly among young professionals.
+HMOs not only offer a more sociable and often cheaper option for tenants, but they can also be a particularly high-yielding asset class for landlords.

 What is an HMO?